 ALL-ELECTRIC heating can be the most expensive choice

-With today's energy prices and the Hydro rate structure, all electric heat, even with a heat pump, is not the most economical option if the oil furnace is at the end of its service life and needs replacing.
+With today's energy prices and the utility Dual Energy rate structures, all electric heat, even with a heat pump, is not the most economical option even if the oil furnace is at the end of its service life and needs replacing.
 Instead, TRI-ENERGY heating -- a high efficiency gas furnace, heat pump and a plenum heater -- with the 3-Flex controller is most economical because gas is cheap and no chimney is required.
-In case no city gas is available, propane can be used, requiring only a small gas tank because the furnace runs little (provided there is no long cold streak).
-Even if oil is your only option to all electric, today's new high efficiency oil furnaces are worth taking a look at when combined with Tri-Energy.
+In case no city gas is available, propane can be used, requiring only a small gas tank because the furnace runs little.
+Even if oil is your only option to all electric, today's new oil furnaces are worth taking a look at when combined with Tri-Energy.
 It's really all about control.
-There are detailed charts showing this on the ABCHybrid home page.

 In the case where that fuel fired appliance still has service life in it (and if you go to tri-Energy that service life is extended because the furnace will run so little) you can have access to the very low Dual Energy rate offered by Hydro – or you may already have the dual energy system in operation.
 Moving to all-electric heating moves you back up to paying the full electrical rate for your heating and all other domestic electricity consumption as well, including air conditioning, which could wipe out the savings you thought to get by scrapping the oil or gas furnace.

 Choose your mix and then control it well.

 When you have forced-air heating, using a heat pump always makes sense, but a heat pump with an electric furnace does not qualify for the Dual Energy rate.
 So a Heat Pump together with an electric furnace is better than an electric furnace or baseboard heaters all by themselves, but not more economical than keeping your fuel fired furnace which qualifies you for the Dual Energy electrical rate.